 Why does blacklisting happen?

-Blacklistings are triggered by a variety of set criteria.
-For example, if a certain amount of spam traps are hit or suspected mail spam is received from a particular email/IP address within a certain time frame, an email provider like Google or Hotmail will realise that it originates from a particular IP address.
-In response to this, they’ll blacklist the IP address and any email sent from that particular IP address will bounce back.
+Being blacklisted is triggered by a variety of set criteria.
+For example, if a certain amount of spam traps are hit or suspected mail spam is received from a particular email/IP address within a certain time frame, an email provider like Google or Hotmail will realise the IP address it comes from.
+In response to this, they’ll blacklist the IP address and any email sent from it will bounce back.

 As the spammer shares the host, and therefore the IP address, of hundreds of people, innocent users will be included in the blacklist and be unable to send emails through no fault of their own.
-This is why it’s so important that the host is able to prevent or quickly remedy any blacklisting as soon as possible.
+This is why it’s so important that the host is able to prevent or quickly remedy the situation and process IP blacklist removal as soon as possible.

 How does blacklisting affect me?